-Poetry often is written with centered print
+Poetry often is written with centered print This is a Haiku

 How does all this talk about justification of print apply to my life?
 I want to know my life is justified.
 No ragged edges.
 Clean on both sides, inside and outside.
 Romans 5:1 says, “Therefore since we have been justified through faith, we have peace with God through our Lord Jesus Christ.”
 Justification gives me peace.
 Peace makes us all happy!

 It’s not the event of the death of Jesus that makes me happy, of course.
 But His death was an important part of the equation.
 It is the Grace of God given to me in the form of the Holy Spirit as a result of Jesus’ life, death, and resurrection… that’s what makes me happy.
 Through it, I am free!
 God’s gift to humankind was to free us from guilt and the penalty of sin through the sacrifice of His Son.
 Through Him, we are justified.
 I am not sure (are you?) how people face the death of a loved one – or their own mortality – if they do not have faith in the promise of eternal life.
 We need to know beyond a shadow of a doubt that Heaven is our eternal home, made ours through Christ and His sacrifice.
 My joy is made complete in my love of the Lord.
 Jesus is my ultimate happiness.